Garden privacy ideas for a secluded sanctuary

-If you’re looking for garden privacy ideas, you probably live in a densely populated area or have a nosy neighbour.
+If you’re looking for garden privacy ideas, you either live in a densely populated area or you have a nosy neighbour.
+Either way, we’re here to help!
+That’s why we’ve put together our handy guide to garden privacy ideas.

 Whatever your reasons, we’re here to help!
 You’re lucky enough to have some outdoor space, and in the urban sprawl that is the housing market, a garden is a commodity you don’t want to pass up.
 Even if your neighbours are great, you still shouldn’t have to make small talk every time you step outside.